Frequently Asked Advising Questions

-- of equivalent content and credit hours to a graduate course offered by the Lubin School of Business.
+- Directly related to and the same amount of credit hours as a graduate course offered at Lubin

-- completed with a grade of 'B' or better ('B-' and below is unacceptable).
+- Completed with a grade of 'B' or better

 How can I change my major or degree program?

 How do I take a leave of absence and how do I return to Lubin after my leave?

 What must I do for graduation?

-All students must file a Graduation and Diploma Application online with the Office of Student Assistance 9-12 months prior to their intended graduation date (check the specific deadlines on the OSA website).
-Students may apply for graduation online on the OSA website.
-It is strongly recommended that all students meet with a Lubin Graduate Academic Advisor prior to their final two semesters, in order to do a comprehensive program review.
+All students must file a Graduation and Diploma Application online with the Office of Student Assistance 9-12 months prior to their intended graduation date (check for specific deadlines on the OSA - Graduation Information webpage).
+It is strongly recommended that all students meet with a Lubin Graduate Academic Advisor prior to their final two semesters in order to do a comprehensive program review.
 Please note: Students cannot obtain a diploma without officially applying for graduation.
 Visit: https://www.pace.edu/osa/graduation/graduation-and-conferral-degrees

 What is the difference between a full-time (FT) and part-time (PT) student?

-Academically, full-time students in the Lubin Graduate Program must take a minimum of 9 credits (or the equivalent) each semester.
+Full-time students in Lubin Graduate programs take a minimum of 9 credits each semester.
 Students on F-1 visas must be full-time.
-Part-time students take 8 or fewer credits a semester and typically work full-time (35 or more hours per week).
-Financial Aid may have different criteria for determining FT or PT status.
-Please OSA directly for Financial Aid information.
+Part-time students take 6 or fewer credits a semester and typically work full-time (35 or more hours per week).
+Financial Aid and scholarships may have different criteria for determining FT or PT status.
+Please contact OSA directly for Financial Aid and scholarship information.

-What is the minimum Grade Point Average I must maintain?
+What is the minimum Grade Point Average (GPA) I must maintain?

 What is Provisional Matriculation?

-Some students are admitted to the Lubin graduate program as 'provisionally matriculated'.
-If students fall into this category, they will first be notified in their admissions letter.
-Students who are provisionally matriculated are monitored for their first 12 credits in the program.
+Some students are admitted to Lubin as 'provisionally matriculated.'
+If students fall into this category, they will first be notified in their Admissions letter.
+Students who are provisionally matriculated are monitored for their first 12 credits of the program.
 If they reach the end of 12 credits and have not achieved a 3.0 cumulative GPA, they may be dismissed from the program.